lepture/authlib/docs/client/oauth1.rst

     resp = requests.get(url, auth=auth)

-OAuth1AsyncClient for aiohttp
+AsyncOAuth1Client for aiohttp
 -----------------------------

 .. versionadded:: v0.11
     This is an experimental feature.

-The ``OAuth1AsyncClient`` is located in ``authlib.client.aiohttp``.
+The ``AsyncOAuth1Client`` is located in ``authlib.client.aiohttp``.
 Authlib doesn't embed ``aiohttp`` as a dependency, you need to install it yourself.

-Here is an example on how you can initialize an instance of ``OAuth1AsyncClient`` for ``aiohttp``::
+Here is an example on how you can initialize an instance of ``AsyncOAuth1Client`` for ``aiohttp``::

     import asyncio
     from aiohttp import ClientSession
-    from authlib.client.aiohttp import OAuth1AsyncClient
-    from authlib.client.aiohttp import OAuth1AsyncRequest
+    from authlib.client.aiohttp import AsyncOAuth1Client, OAuthRequest

     REQUEST_TOKEN_URL = 'https://api.twitter.com/oauth/request_token'

     async def main():
-        # OAuth1AsyncRequest is required to handle auth
+        # OAuthRequest is required to handle auth
-        async with ClientSession(request_class=OAuth1AsyncRequest) as session:
+        async with ClientSession(request_class=OAuthRequest) as session:
-            client = OAuth1AsyncClient(session, 'client_id', 'client_secret', ...)
+            client = AsyncOAuth1Client(session, 'client_id', 'client_secret', ...)
             token = await client.fetch_request_token(REQUEST_TOKEN_URL)
             print(token)